wiredferret/CallbackWomen/index.md

 The mission of [CallbackWomen](http://twitter.com/callbackwomen) is to radically expand gender diversity at the podium of professional programmers' conferences.

 CallbackWomen **remakes norms**.
-Since 2013, CallbackWomen's work of advocacy, education, support, and promotion has been an influential change agent,
+Since 2013, CallbackWomen's work of advocacy, education, support, and promotion has been an influential change agent.

 ## What We Do